 - Kefir Yogurt is made with organic, unpasteurized milk, goats milk, coconut milk and water.
 The Kefir culture breaks down the dairy sugars (lactose).
-The dairy sugars is its food.
+The dairy sugars are its food.
 This makes it possible for lactose intolerant people to be able to use this yogurt as a digestive support.
-Kefir is the powerhouse in supporting digestive health as the bacteria repropogates the large intestine.
-This creates the balance in the gut which is vital for the basic of all health.
+Kefir is the powerhouse in supporting digestive health, as the bacteria repropagates the large intestine.
+This creates the balance in the gut which is vital for the basics of all health.

 - Kefir Whey is a therapeutic form of absorbable protein.
 Very supportive when consumed after an illness, the elderly and increasing protein levels when recovering from an injury.